SolverStoppingJulia/Stopping.jl/README.md

 Stopping is aimed as a tool for improving the reusability and robustness in the implementation of iterative algorithms.
 We warmly welcome any feedback or comment leading to potential improvements.

 Future work will address more sophisticated problems such as mixed-integer optimization problems, optimization with uncertainty.
-The list of suggester optimality functions will be enriched with state of the art conditions.
+The list of suggested optimality functions will be enriched with state of the art conditions.